-The current system is the result of spending literally 1000’s of hours I have spent since 2014 testing a multitude of strategies, with the end result being a much simpler system than the former “Enhanced” system, and even better returns than the former system (note: The old “Enhanced” system returned 39.90% in 2020!).
-Also Note: The system will also work outside of the TSP using ETFs and I’m working on a system in that regard.
-If you are interested I will also send you the ETF Timing spreadsheet, which since 11/24/20 I have been following with an actual account to track the results in real-time.
+The current system is the result of spending literally 1000’s of hours I have spent since 2014 testing a multitude of strategies, with the end result being a much simpler system than the former “Enhanced” system, and even better returns than the former system (note: The old “Enhanced” system returned 39.9% in 2020 and 22.4% in 2021).
+Also Note: The system will also work outside of the TSP using ETFs and if you are interested I will also send you the ETF Timing spreadsheet which I was experimenting with until September 2021.
 The system tends to be out of stocks more during the summer and fall months, when most of the big stock market panic plunges that most frequently occur.
 Believe me, as I said I’m retired and I’m counting on it working for myself and I’m confident enough to use it.
 So I’m literally betting my retirement on it.

 Considering the above, and the small fee I ask (I consider it a “donation” for the 1000’s of hours I’ve spent, plus I’m geeky enough to really enjoy this as a retirement hobby and plan to continue with it for as long as it works and its fun), how could you NOT at least check it out and maybe give it a try with a portion of your portfolio?

 If you’re ready, head to the Purchase page to make your purchase, but first check out the Products page for details on what you will get.